-- The user must have the SQL Server "sysadmin" role. - The user must be a member of the Windows Administrators group. - The logon account for the NetBackup Client Service and the NetBackup Legacy Network Service can be either the SQL System administrator or Local System.
+- The user must be a member of the Windows Administrators group. - The logon account for the NetBackup Client Service and the NetBackup Legacy Network Service can be either the SQL System administrator or Local System.
 The services do not have to use the same logon account.
-See "Configuring the NetBackup services for SQL Server backups and restores" on page 26. - The logon account for the NetBackup Client Service and the NetBackup Legacy Network Service must have the privileges to Impersonate a client after authentication and Replace a process level token.
-See "Configuring local security privileges for SQL Server" on page 28.
+See "Configuring the NetBackup services for SQL Server backups and restores" - The logon account for the NetBackup Client Service and the NetBackup Legacy Network Service must have the privileges to Impersonate a client after authentication and Replace a process level token.
+See "Configuring local security privileges for SQL Server" on page 29.

-Requirements when you register instances using locally defined credentials on page 26.
+Requirements when you register instances using locally defined credentials